Advancing Climate-Change Communication

 21 April.
 Responding to a U.S. Government Accountability Office report on the detrimental impacts of policies that have prevented many federal employees from participating in scientific conferences, AAAS and dozens of other leading organizations decried the restrictions: “Current policies are reducing government scientists’ and engineers’ participation in scientific and technical conferences while the administrative cost of overseeing these activities has increased significantly,” the group wrote to top policymakers.

 27 February.
 Neuroscientists are poised to make dramatic advances in understanding the brain and its disorders, but research efforts must be carefully coordinated and adequately funded, AAAS testified during a U.S. House of Representatives appropriations subcommittee hearing.
 The launch of two large, multidisciplinary collaborations—the European Commission’s Human Brain Project and the U.S. BRAIN Initiative—should help to accelerate progress in understanding the brain and brain disorders, then AAAS CEO Alan I. Leshner said.

-Science Education and Opportunities
+Science Education For All

 Scientific Rights, Responsibilities, and Freedoms

 4 November.
 In response to a letter from U.S. Representative Jackie Speier (D-California), who had expressed concerns about gender bias, sexual harassment, and assault against women in science across the community, AAAS President Geraldine Richmond announced that AAAS would play a leadership role in combating such injustices.
 Noting that such cases are “abhorrent, unacceptable, and inconsistent with the long-standing values of AAAS,” Richmond announced that the association would organize a national Forum on Implicit Bias in Peer Review, to encompass grant-making and publication.
 She also described a wide range of long-standing AAAS efforts to advance the careers of women in STEM fields.